aKOwong/cphygs.github.io/exec.md

 Our grad society is new, and we're looking for help!
-If you're interested in making our community an awesome environment for graduate students and all research trainees, come join us in the CPhyGS Planning Committee!
+If you're interested in making our community an awesome environment for graduate students and all research trainees, come join us in the CPhyGS Executive Committee!
 Give us a shout at cphygs@gmail.com

-Our current roster of "SygPhygs" members are:
+Our current roster of "SigPhygs" members are:

 Amanda Pisio